 Then the honeymoon period ended, as with many a marriage soured by the repetitive and banal.
 The novelty of teaching broken-English had worn.
 School rules that initially seemed comical had gradually become an irritation—no leaving school premises during work hours, no mixing with students after school, no facial hair.
 The list went on.
 Less than a year after leaving university and entering the global workforce, any newfound sense of adulthood had been swept from under his feet.

-A year on, another sacking had provided a momentary distraction from all that.
+A year on from Dave’s demise, another sacking had provided a fleeting distraction from the misery of Heartful.
 Mark, a 30-something from Wisconsin with a comb-over and a paunch that threatened to pop the buttons on his white polyester work shirts, had parted company with Heartful after being accused of sending obscene photos of himself to a high school student.
 One variation of the story—and like Chinese whispers, at Heartful there were always variations—went that Mark had got the student pregnant, too.
 In truth, nobody in the staff room knew the exact details, but whatever they were, Mark had fallen foul of Heartful’s non-fraternization rule; even though it was usually more of a don’t ask, don’t tell, and don’t get caught policy.

 The next sacking came several months after Mark’s indiscretion; shortly after John had got engaged to a girl who he’d first met in class.
 Ken, a recently graduated Japanese-Canadian from Toronto, had arrived drunk for an afternoon shift to offer his resignation with a string of obscenities that echoed through each of the five-person cubicles used as class rooms.
 Some colorful vocabulary was learnt in Kita-Senju that day, all without the need of Heartful’s usual chorusing drills.
 The other teachers later found out Ken had been tipped off that he was about to be fired for poaching Heartful students for private lessons.
 The ultimate breach of Heartful’s rules.
 “You can’t fire me because I quit,” went the sanitized version of Ken’s Cobain-esque parting words, as he was ushered into the school’s elevator by the head teacher, not to be seen in Kita-Senju again.